tristenwallace/pollify/Readme.md

 REACT_APP_API_URL=http://localhost:5000
 ```

+2.Navigate to server environment: `cd server/environment`

+3.Copy .env.template file to create `.env.development` and `.env.test` files.
+PORT should be different for each, I typically change test PORT to 5433.

 ## Database Setup

 Before running the application, you need to set up the databases for both development and testing environments.
 This project uses PostgreSQL as the database system.

-### Using Docker

-If you prefer to use Docker to run PostgreSQL (docker setup is already provided):

 1.Ensure Docker is installed and running on your system.
-You can download it from the official Docker website.
+You can download it from the [official Docker website](https://docs.docker.com/desktop/install/ubuntu/).

 2.Navigate to the server directory of the project where the docker-compose.yml file is located.

 3.**Permissions:** This setup includes an initialization script for PostgreSQL.
-Run the following from the root folder to ensure the script is executable:
+Run the following from the server folder to ensure the script is executable:

 ```
 chmod +x ./postgres-init/init-user-db.sh
 ```

+- This grants the necessary permissions to execute the database initialization script when the PostgreSQL container starts.

 4.Run the following command to start the PostgreSQL containers in detached mode: